 Cream butter with sugars; mix well.
 Add eggs, vanilla and then flour, sifted with salt and baking soda, a little at a time.
 Bake at 350 degrees on a flat, heavy baking sheet for 8 to 10 minutes.
 Cool thoroughly before frosting.

-Use powdered sugar on your hands and the wax paper instead of flour; these cookies are floury enough.
-Make sure it is unsalted butter, and anything other than the red currant jelly is too sweet.
-Use a baby spoon or even better a grapefruit spoon to put the jelly in the depression.
-If you break it up some, it will be less likely to bubble up and spill over the cookie.
-Chill the dough overnight or all day.
-It will hold its shape better, and use parchment paper.
+When working with the dough, use powdered sugar on your hands and the wax paper instead of flour; these cookies are floury enough.
+The longer you chill the dough, the better it holds its shape.
+Use unsalted butter, and almost anything other than red currant jelly is too sweet.
+Breaking the jelly up makes it less likely to bubble up and spill over the cookie.

-Take 3/4 cup softened unsalted butter, 1/2 cup sugar 1 egg yolk, and 1 1/2 cup cake flour.
-Cream butter well, add sugar and blend thoroughly.
-Add egg yolk, fold in flour, knead a little bit, wrap in wax paper and chill for several hours.
-Roll into 1/2 inch balls, and make a small depression in the middle.
-Fill with red currant jelly.
+Take 3/4 cup softened butter, 1/2 cup sugar, 1 egg yolk, and 1 1/2 cups cake flour.
+Cream butter and sugar with egg yolk.
+Fold in flour, knead a little bit, wrap in wax paper, and chill.
+Roll into 1/2 inch balls, make a small depression in the middle, and fill with jelly.
 Bake at 325 until golden.